pelithne/k8s/workshop.md

 kubectl apply -f azure-vote-all-in-one-redis.yaml
 ````

-Run `kubectl get` again to verify that Kubernetes creates the additional pods.
+Run `kubectl get pods` again to verify that Kubernetes creates the additional pods.
 After a minute or so, the additional pods are available in your cluster:

 ```console
 $ kubectl get pods